N3REX/CAULFIELD_668_FINAL/README.md

 ![Modified screenshot of 19029's anvi'o with the mouse tab for each contig displayed.](https://github.com/N3REX/CAULFIELD_668_FINAL/blob/main/anvint_19029_v1.png)

 ### Things of interest
-In the first time point we see Phi119.2 Contig 2 being the most detected contig with a mere 23%- this number would jump up along with the other contigs during the flare up, with Phi29E2.1 Contig 3 having as high as 48%.
+In the first time point we see Phi119.2 Contig 2 as the most detected contig with a mere 23%- this number would jump up along with the other contigs during the flare up, with Phi29E2.1 Contig 3 having as high as 48%.
 These numbers are pretty great for viral genes, but the real stand-out result we see is in 19029 *after the flareup*.
 Phi29E1.1 Contig 2, which up until after the flare-up had a detection of zero, explodes to a detection of **98%**.
-Its something incredibly interesting and is something I plan on looking into further to explore why we see this really outlying result.
-So far I've done a little conserved domain searching and found that this contig has an unusual N<sub>2</sub>0 reductase, but I'm still looking into it.
+It is something incredibly interesting and something I plan on looking into further to explore why we see this really outlying result.
+So far I've done a little conserved domain searching and found that this contig has an unusual N<sub>2</sub>0 reductase, but I'm still actively looking into things.